patjshultz/bs_two_IV/README.md

 # Option based vol as a predictor of future returns
 This repository implements a simply methodology to estimate volatility of an underlying asset and tests if it is useful in predicting future returns.
+Rather than using an implied volatility for each option price, I estimate a single implied volatility that minimizes pricing errors in the cross-section of option prices, or allows a separate volatility for puts than calls.